hybridsjs/hybrids/README.md

 * **returns (required)**:
   * `nextValue` - a value of the property, which replaces cached value

 `set` method is called within every assertion of the property.
 The cached value is invalidated if returned `nextValue` is not equal to `lastValue` (`nextValue !== lastValue`).
-However, the `get` method is called in the next get call of the property (it is not recalculated after invalidation).
+However, `get` method is called in the next get call of the property (it is not recalculated after invalidation).
 Nonprimitive values should be treated as immutable - property is invalidated when value reference changes.

 ### `connect: (host: Element, key: string, invalidate: Function) => { ... }`